 Bus assignments are determined based on the home address in the student’s record.
 This information is entered by the school staff for regular education transportation students.
 The information for exceptional students is entered by PSE staff (Program for Students with Exceptionalities).

-Parent notification mailers are sent out in early August and during the school year as needed.
+Parent notification mailers are sent out in mid August and during the school year as needed.

-Students are expected to be at the designated pick up location 10 minutes prior to pick up time and to wait until at least 20 minutes after pick up time.
-If the bus comes within that time period and the child misses the bus, it is the parent’s responsibility to transport the child to school.
-If the bus is late or does not come, refer to the bus number located on your transportation mailer and contact the bus garage for more information.
+Students are expected to be at the designated pickup location 10 minutes prior to pickup time and to wait until at least 20 minutes after scheduled pickup time.
+If the bus comes within that time period and the child misses the bus, it is the parents’ responsibility to transport child to school.
+If the bus is late or does not come, refer to your School Bus Number (ex.
+L401) located on your transportation mailer and contact the carrier garage (phone numbers are on the mailer and on PPS website) for more information.
 If after speaking to the garage staff you are still not satisfied, contact the Transportation office at 412-529-8125.

 We will make every effort to place the update on local television and radio stations as soon as possible.
 You may also visit our District's home page or contact the Parent Hotline at 412-529-HELP.We will also call the home using our phone messaging system.
 Please make sure the school has your up to date contact information in their system.